 It was once said by a citizen of Earth in regards to a conflict on his own soil, "These are the times that try men's souls."
 (Paine, 1776).
-The war between the Federation and Cardassian Union was no walk in the park as these two great space super powers went back and forth over what was essentially the same patch of space.
-The Federation also had settlers roving far and wide forming colonies as the Cardassian Union attempted to continue its unchecked expansion, regardless of what was considered previously owned.
+The war between the Federation and Cardassian Union was no walk in the park as these two great space super powers went back and forth over what was essentially the same patch of space as the Cardassian Union attempted to continue its unchecked expansion.
 The war started in 2347 and primary combat operations ended in 2350 though, "Smaller skirmishes, not officially considered part of the wars, continued into the 2360s..."
 (Memory Alpha, Federation-Cardassian War, 2011).
 So evenly matched were they that even after over a decade of conflict, neither side had gained a significant advantage.
 It was akin to two 20th century prize fighters going toe to toe, only at the end to be bloodied and tired but having tied in points.